 Live streaming has quickly become a focal point of any good social media strategy since all the key platforms made it an easy-to-use part of their service.
 Now anyone can have their own direct-to-fan TV station and engage their audience in a more intimate way than ever before.

 To get the most out of streaming, there’s a lot you need to consider.
-It’s worth taking your time with over it and investing in some equipment to make sure it’s as good as it can be
+It’s worth taking your time with it and investing in some equipment to make sure it’s as good as it can be.

 Ideas for streams

 Before you do anything, have a good hard think about why you want to stream and what your live content will offer fans.
 Do you want to promote new releases?
 Do you want to engage with your fan base more and build more of a community?
 Do you want somewhere to test out new musical ideas?
 What are you more comfortable and natural doing?

 If you aren’t much of a talker or a native social butterfly, you might want to choose something where the viewers are more passive.
 If you want to make them feel part of what you do more and give them some sense of ownership over what you do and the choices you make, you might want to go for something that involves active engagement and user-generated content.

 Some common ideas for streams include: